tsmith512/tsmithcreative/_posts/2017-04-20-building-travelogue.md

 requests which are passed to a [Lambda function][AL] I wrote to [fetch data from the backend application and anonymize it][LAMBDA].

-- Only the endpoints used by the blog are whitelisted
+- Only the endpoints used by the blog are whitelisted: a list of trips, trip details including the actual route, and the latest location
 - Only `GET` and `OPTIONS` (for CORS) requests are permitted
-- If a response contains coordinate pairs in Austin or Tulsa, they are rewritten to be at the [State Capitol][TXC] or the [Center of the Universe][COTU].
+- If a response contains coordinate pairs in Austin or Tulsa, they are replaced with the [State Capitol][TXC] or the [Center of the Universe][COTU], respectively.

 Also, API Gateway can cache responses to reduce the load on my server while we're actually traveling and site traffic will be marginally higher.
 This kicks